siefkenj/unified-latex/packages/unified-latex-lint/README.md

 ## What is this?

 Linting functions for `unified-latex` ASTs.
-Lints are found in the `rules` subdirectory.
+Lints are found in the `rules/` subdirectory.
 Lints that can be fixed accept an optional `{fix: boolean}` argument.

 ## When should I use this?